 CC enables me to regularly take my right hand off the bars and relax my muscles.
 On long motorway trips this is fantastic.

-check my pockets are closed and all the other little things that really annoy you when you have just set off from rest, again fantastic.
+pipe, check my pockets are closed and all the other little things that really annoy you when you have just set off from rest, again

-My Tiger 800 steers straight no handed up to 85 mph (Never tried it at higher speed)
+fantastic.
+Both my Tiger 1200 and Tiger 800 steer straight no handed up to 85 mph (Never tried it at higher speed)

-on hot days (My suit Triumph Adventure suit has under arm vents).
-Left arm out makes the Tiger veer slightly to the right and visa
+down on hot days (My suit Triumph Adventure suit has under arm vents).
+Left arm out makes the Tiger veer slightly to the right

 CC enables me to overtake other bikes on the motorway resting my right hand on my right knee.
 WTF!